“Hypergrace preachers say there’s no need for repentance. They dismiss repentance as unbelief.”

-In contrast, faith-based repentance is always done in response to something God has done.
-It’s the change of heart and mind that happens when you encounter His grace.
+In contrast, faith-based repentance is done in response to something God has done.
+It’s the change of heart and mind that happens when you encounter his grace.
 It’s often evidenced by turning to God in praise and gratitude.

-A mixed-grace gospel will define repentance in terms of a prescribed set of behaviors (e.g., turning from sin) and emotions (e.g., sorrow and grief).
+A mixed-grace gospel defines repentance in terms of a prescribed set of behaviors (e.g., turning from sin) and emotions (e.g., sorrow and grief).
 But insisting on the proper way to repent is tantamount to putting people under law.

 The fruit of repentance may take 101 different forms—don’t limit God—but repentance itself is simply a change of mind.
 It’s what the word literally means.